Guided work-based learning: learning community (Online Platform)

 Students may choose between two assessment methods, according to their individual learning needs:

-- Option 1.
-Continuous assessment + final test:
+- Assessment system 1: Continuous assessment + end-of-course test: